2nd Annual MomWarrior Conference

 We talk to journalists and co-authors Elizabeth Wallace and Hana Schank on their research and new book, The Ambition Decisions, where they tracked down their classmates and, over several hundred hours of interviews, gathered and mapped data about real women's lives that has been missing from our conversations about women and the workplace.

-PANEL #2 - Reinventing the Culture and Structure of Our Workforce
+Reinventing the Culture and Structure of the Workplace

 More women are graduating with college and graduate degrees than in the previous 2 decades.
 Women now also make up 70% of the labor force.
 Yet our public policies and company programs haven’t caught up with the changing workplace.
 In this era, an innovative and more focused approach is needed to support the modern mom.
 Confronted with the urgent problem of female talent retention and the continued underrepresentation of women at every level in corporate America, many companies now need to look at more effective solutions to better support women in the workplace who are transitioning into motherhood and/or transitioning back to work.
 We will explore the changing paradigm of modern work culture, what we can do to break these old paradigms, and how to begin bridging the gaps to better support women (and all employees) in the workplace.